JetBrains/Exposed/exposed-spring-boot-starter/README.md

 ## Automatic Schema Creation
 This starter will create the database schema if enabled automatically using any class that extends `org.jetbrains.exposed.sql.Table`

-Sometimes you will want to exclude packages from the list of auto-created schema.
+Sometimes you will want to exclude packages from the list of auto-created schemas.
 In this event, the property `spring.exposed.excluded-packages` can be used to exclude everything under the provided packages.

 ### application.properties
 ```properties